Here we outline our four businesses, through which we contribute widely to the lives of people around the world.

 Crafting a new tomorrow Towards sustainable value creation

-As a measure to mitigate climate change, one of the most serious global environmental risks, The CITIZEN Group is making Group-wide efforts to reduce GHG emissions through energy-saving activities at its plants and offices and the introduction of electricity derived from renewable energy sources.
+As a measure to mitigate climate change, one of the most serious global environmental risks, The CITIZEN Group is making Group-wide efforts to reduce greenhouse gas (GHG) emissions by conducting energy-saving activities at its factories and offices, introducing electricity derived from renewable energy sources, and improving the efficiency of energy use.

 Climate Change Risks and Opportunities